argumentcomputer/LSpec/README.md

   fun l => not l.isEmpty
 ```

-These are just some of the most basic assertions that are provided.
-One can easily define some custom assertion type for their own needs.
+These are just some of the most trivial assertions.
+For the time being, we do not provide many more, although it can change.
+That said, one can easily define some custom assertion type for their own needs.

 ## The `it` helper function